MaxNoddings/Trading-Bot/notes.md

 . . .

 Next: add the auto-date finder from the coint/corr code for the default dates
+    - pass two ticker names into a function and have the function return the later IPO date in the correct format

 .... also: modify code so that it supports interchanging different ticker names!!